 Personal Water Filter Straw

 Emergency Thermal Blankets

-A bug-out bag is an important item for every member of your family.
-These bags can be used at home, so you can remain in place even without utilities, in your auto when you’re out on a trip or commuting to work and back and at your workplace in case of an emergency.
+A bug-out bag is an essential item for every member of your family.
+These bags can be used at home, so you can remain in place even without utilities, in your auto when you’re out on a trip or commuting to work.

-Pre-made survival bags can be cost effective especially if you don’t have the time to make your own bag.
-You can start out with assembling a basic bag out bag and with items you have at home already.
-A duffle bag or backpack, bottled water, paper towels, flashlight, portable radio and some granola bars and your off to a good start.
+Pre-made survival bags can be cost-effective, especially if you don’t have the time to make your bag.
+You can start with assembling a fundamental kit out bag and with items you have at home already.
+A duffle bag or backpack, bottled water, paper towels, flashlight, portable radio, and some granola bars and your off to a good start.

-Once you see how easy it is to make a basic emergency kit you can put a little more thought into the design of a larger bag or order a pre-made emergency kit.
-When assembling or buying Bug-Out-Bags remember they are designed for three days and should not be too heavy in case you have to do some walking.
+Once you see how easy it is to make a basic emergency kit, you can put a little more thought into the design of a more giant bag or order a pre-made emergency kit.
+When assembling or buying Bug-Out-Bags, remember they are designed for three days and should not be too heavy in case you have to do some walking.
 A Bug Out Bags job is to get you home after an emergency or disaster.
 Remember Don’t Leave Home Without One.